jh4581/Covid-project/README.md

 # Covid-19 Vaccination Projecting Project

 ## 1- Business Goals Overview
-By analyzing the relationship and the trend between the **Covid-19 pandemic** and **vaccination rates** and projecting vaccination rates in the United States **over the next 50 days**, Public health officials can use the projections to develop or adjust vaccination policies and strategies, ensuring that resources are allocated efficiently and effectively. **Projections and scenario planning(best-case, worst-case)** can help in preparing for **potential future waves of the pandemic** by ensuring that a significant portion of the population is vaccinated in time.
+By analyzing the relationship and the trend between the **Covid-19 pandemic** and **vaccination rates** and projecting vaccination rates in the United States **over the next 50 days**, Public health officials can use the projections to develop or adjust vaccination policies and strategies, ensuring that resources are allocated efficiently and effectively. **Projections and scenario planning(best-case, worst-case)** can help prepare for **potential future waves of the pandemic** by ensuring that a significant portion of the population is vaccinated in time.

 ## 2- Technical Highlights
 This project extensively leveraged the powerful capabilities of **Python** to conduct a comprehensive range of tasks including meticulous data cleaning, sophisticated preprocessing techniques, intricate modeling, and creating detailed, insightful visualizations achieved by using **Pandas, Numpy, Scikit-learn, Matplotlib, and Seaborn** to handle and interpret the dataset effectively.
 For the model selection part, I chose auto **ARIMA Model(Auto-Regressive Integrated Moving Average)** to perform highly effectively for **time series analysis and forecasting**.